jorgeabud/blockchain/README.md

 ### Follow these Steps:
    1. Open your terminal and create accounts for the two nodes neccesary.
 We will use datadir and geth for these.

           code: $   ./geth account new --datadir hwmnode1

           * this will create a new account for node1 and it is named in this case hmwnode1.
-It will also ask you for a password just click enter,
+It will also ask you for a password just click enter

           * it will also show a set of private and public keys which NEED to be saved somewhere as you will need them later on.

    2. Now we will create the account for the second node

            code: $   ./geth account new --datadir hwmnode2

            * again type enter when it asks for a password and save both public and private keys for your second node.

    3. After we have both accounts we will now run puppeth and name our network

-      code: $ ./puppeth  (this will show a Welcome on your terminal and ask you to name your network)
+            $ ./puppeth  (this will show a Welcome on your terminal and ask you to name your network)
             $ houstontx  (the name used on example) and enter
             $ 2          (configure new genesis block)
             $ 1          (we chose 1 because we will start it from scratch)